diegofariasc/nypl-menus-dataset-cleaning/operation_history/scripts/build_database/README.md

 }
 ```

-3. Copy the dataset (`NYPL-menus` folder) to the project root directory.
+3. Follow our `box_link.txt` links and download the dataset you want to load

+4. In the code, change this constant `CSV_SOURCE_DIR` and make it point to the dataset folder path you want to load

-4. Verify MySQL’s `secure_file_priv` variable is set and that `LOAD DATA INFILE` is enabled:
+5. Verify MySQL’s `secure_file_priv` variable is set and that `LOAD DATA INFILE` is enabled:
 ```sql
 SHOW VARIABLES LIKE 'secure_file_priv';
 ```

-5. Run the loader script `setupDatabase.py`
+6. Run the loader script `python load_dataset.py`

-### Notes
+### What happens next?
 - The script copies CSVs to MySQL’s secure file directory before loading.
 - Schema is created from `regenerate-database.sql`.
-- Data loading uses `LOAD DATA INFILE` with error warnings.
+- Data loading uses `LOAD DATA INFILE` to load the contents.
 - Temporary CSV copies are cleaned up automatically.
-- Make sure MySQL has permission for file operations.
+- Before these steps you can run our queries on the database